 It is essential to speak with the foreman to get permission before taking any materials.
 If you are seeking something specific, ask the contractors working on-site if they have found that window or door you want.
 They might be willing to set materials aside for you.
 But again, ask for permission first.

 Antique malls, architectural salvage stores, and home improvement donation centers are good sources of anything from windows and doors to hardware, tile, and plumbing fixtures.

 Habitat for Humanity ReStore is another valuable source of new and used building materials, and the proceeds benefit a good cause.
-There are also a variety of websites that can be useful, including Reusewood, Craigslist, Freecycle, and Facebook Marketplace.
+There is also a variety of websites that can be useful, including Reusewood, Craigslist, Freecycle, and Facebook Marketplace.
 Some people even purchase properties with reclaiming the materials in mind.
 For example, old barns are filled with gorgeous weathered lumber that can be deconstructed and repurposed.